Frequently Asked Questions

 When applying a pre shave treatment it is important to follow a few simple steps.
 First prepare your face for shaving by heating it with a hot towel or shaving just after taking a shower.
 Apply a small amount of oil or gel to your hand and spread out.
 It is important not to rub it into your hand as this will leave less oil to apply to the face.
 Apply oil or gel to shaving area to provide even coverage.
 Once the oil is applied you can apply shaving cream or soap as you normally would and enjoy the experience.

 Both provide a rich thick lather and a comfortable shave.
 Soap is a hard bar style soap that is used with a shaving brush to whip up a lather in a shaving mug or bowl.
-Cream is a soft cream that is usually applied to the tip of a moistened shaving brush and brought to a lather on the face or in a mug or bowl.
-Cream does not require a brush and can also be used by rubbing with your hands and applying to the face.
-This may be more convenient for travel.
+Shaving Cream is traditionally softer and is usually applied to the tip of a moistened shaving brush and brought to a lather on the face or in a mug or bowl.
+Some Creams that come in a tube or are a very soft consistency do not require a brush and can also be used by rubbing with your hands and applying to the face.
+This may not work with all shaving creams but may be more convenient for travel.
 Shaving Soaps offer a more traditional shaving experience for those who prefer this and have the time and Creams offer a richer thicker lather in less time.
 Both will provide good lubrication and moisture.

 Choosing a razor is very much a personal thing.
 There are many options between cartridge, double edge safety and straight razors and there is no right or wrong choice, just the choice that best suits you.
 Most traditional wet shaving enthusiasts have several razors in their arsenal and may switch as required for travel, time, desired closeness etc. It is important to remember that what one person will say is the best they have ever tried, may not be the best for you.
 Chose a razor for what format appeals to you and try several if you can.
 I would also recommend to do as much research as you can and talk to your friend that enjoy wet shaving to see what advice they can offer.